MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ActiveSyncMailboxPolicy.md

 ```

 ### -MaxEmailHTMLBodyTruncationSize
-!!!
-Exchange Server 2010

-The MaxEmailHTMLBodyTruncationSize parameter specifies the maximum size at which HTML-formatted e-mail messages are synchronized to the device.
-The value is specified in KB.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 The MaxEmailHTMLBodyTruncationSize parameter specifies the maximum size at which HTML-formatted email messages are synchronized to the device.
 The value is specified in KB.

 ```yaml
 Type: Unlimited